nmdp-bioinformatics/gfe-db/README.md

 ### Base Infrastructure
 The base infrastructure layer deploys a VPC and subnets, S3 bucket and common SSM parameters and secrets for the other services to use.
 For private deployments this layer manages VPC endpoints, NAT Gateway and a bastion server.
 For public deployments it manages Elastic IPs, DNS routing and SSL certificates for Neo4j browser.

+#### Access Services
+Optional resources for private deployments (`USE_PRIVATE_SUBNET=true`) include a bastion server and NAT Gateway.
+The bastion server is used to access the Neo4j server in a private subnet.
+The NAT Gateway is used to provide internet access to the private subnet for initializing Neo4j.
+These resources are deployed using CloudFormation and managed using Makefile targets.
+It is possible to remove these after deployment to save costs and re-deploy them later if needed.

 ### Database
 The database layer deploys an EC2 instance running the Bitnami Neo4j AMI (Ubuntu 18.04) into a public or private subnet.
 Public deployments update the existing A record of a Route53 domain and hosted zone so that SSL can be used to connect to Neo4j browser.
 During database deployment the SSL certificate is created (public deployments) and Cypher queries are run to create constraints and indexes, which help speed up loading and ensure data integrity.
 Neo4j is ready to be accessed through a browser once the instance has booted sucessfully.